nithuan141/dotnetcore-api-layered/README.md

 # Run

 Once cloned/downloaded you can run this API in IISExpres, IIS or Kestrel servers.
+Also please remeber to add the connection string in the appsetting.json
+  ` "ConnectionString": {
+      "KeyServiceDB": "<-- Your connection String Here -->;" }`

 # Contribute